yejh123/yejh123.github.io/_pages/about.md

 Currently, I am pursuing a three-year master's degree at Tsinghua University [THUKE Lab](https://github.com/THUKElab), advised by Prof. [Hai-Tao Zheng](https://scholar.google.com/citations?user=7VPeORoAAAAJ&hl=zh-CN).
 Prior to this, I obtained my bachelor's degree in Computer Science and Technology from South China University of Technology in 2022.

 My research focuses on natural language processing (NLP) and machine learning (ML).
 To be more specific, my research interests lie in:
- - **Text Correction & Education**: Correcting and explaining grammatical errors, especially for primary schoolers and second-language learners.
+ - **Text Correction**: Correcting and explaining grammatical errors, especially for primary schoolers and second-language learners.
- - **LLM-based Agent**: Explorations of the reasoning and clarifying capabilities and applications in complex scenarios.
+ - **LLM and LLM-based Agent**: Explorations of the reasoning, planning, and clarifying capabilities and applications in complex scenarios.
+ - **AI Education**: Providing pedagogical feedback for students.

 **I am looking for a Ph.D position now**.
 You can find my CV here: [Jingheng Ye's Curriculum Vitae](../files/CV-Jingheng Ye.pdf).